Spiritual Direction

 How much does it cost?

-Because there are substantial costs involved in being a spiritual director, including being in direction oneself, there needs to be some payment.
+Because there are substantial costs involved in certification as well as developing and maintaining a spiritual direction practice, there needs to be some payment.
 This also helps the directee take the process seriously.
 I am willing to negotiate a fee depending on one’s ability to pay.
 Monthly fees will not exceed $50 and will not be less than $10.

 How can I get started?